Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Decisions}

-The design decisions of RDBMSs aim to avoid complicated proofs and reduce computations.
-The introduction of ptrees and the association of them with B+ tree \cite{abiteboul1995foundations} as ghost states help avoid this complication.
-The avoidance of disjunctions of any flavor when something can be readily computed help reduce computations.
+The design decisions of RDBMSs seek to avoid complicated proofs and reduce computations.
+The introduction of ptrees and their association with B+ trees \cite{abiteboul1995foundations} as ghost states help in these simplifications.
+Avoiding disjunctions when something can be readily computed also helps reduce computations.
 A ptree is a defined functional model of the tree, simplifying the task of defining predicates that describe when a heap contains a tree with a valid shape.